COVID-19 (Coronavirus) Frequently Asked Questions

 If you are required to self-isolate or social distance as per instruction from the NHS, UK/Scottish Government or similar, we would expect that where possible you will continue with your PhD research to the best of your ability from home (or where you are self-isolating/social distancing from).
 To maintain your supervision, we would expect communication with your supervisor via means other than face-to-face meetings, e.g. email/phone call/video call.

 Please note, time spent self-isolating/social distancing will not count towards your 13 weeks of sick pay as we would expect you to continue with your research.
-If your personal circumstances meant you were not in a position to continue with your research during your self-isolation/social distancing, a funded extension may be considered.
-Please contact your home institution and SGSSS for further guidance.
+If your personal circumstances meant you were not in a position to continue with your research during your self-isolation, a funded extension may be considered.
+Please see the Extensions section below for more details on the extension process.

-Please advise your supervisor and/or HEI admin of your situation.
-This way, if you do need support later on, we will have a record of things, which will make the process easier.
-We would also encourage you to refer to the advice from your HEI for Covid-19, for suggested wellbeing resources.
-Furthermore, many Researcher Development departments are signposting or creating resources.
-Please see the examples from the University of Edinburgh, which is accessible to all.
+This way, if you do need support later on as part of an extension request, or, are eligible for sick leave, we will have a record of things, which will make the process easier.
+We would also encourage you to refer to the advice from your HEI for COVID-19, for suggested wellbeing resources.
+Many Researcher Development departments are signposting or creating resources.
+Please see the examples provided by the University of Edinburgh, as well as the advice provided by The Wellbeing Thesis.

 If your supervisor is working from home (self-isolating or your home institution’s campus is closed), then where feasible you should continue working with your supervisor via other means, e.g. email/phone call/video call.